 Origin of the Swedish Vallhund Dog Breed

 While people sometimes refer to them as a Viking dog, that’s technically inaccurate.
-You see, the Vikings were around way earlier than the Vallhund, who only probably came into existence in the late 1800s or early 1900s.
-But, as you probably know, when most people think of Scandanavia, they think of Vikings so it’s easy to understand why there’s this confusion about these little guys.
+The Vikings were around way earlier than the Vallhund, who only probably came into existence in the late 1800s or early 1900s.
+But, as you probably know, when most people think of Scandinavia, they think of Vikings, so it’s easy to understand why there’s this confusion about these little guys.

 After all…

 Wouldn’t it be cool to own a dog from the Viking era?
 It would… but this isn’t the one!
-And don’t confuse the name Vallhund with Valhalla the Viking name for heaven because while Vallhund may seem similar it’s actually the Swedish word for “herding”, which when you think about it makes much more sense.
+And don’t confuse the name Vallhund with Valhalla, the Viking name for heaven, because while Vallhund may seem similar, it’s the Swedish word for “herding,” which makes much more sense when you think about it.

-Of course, the first thing you’ll notice is that these guys have short legs and a broad chest.
-Technically, they are a medium-sized dog, but their little legs make them look not so tall and a bit small (and cute!).
-These small legs are also why folks will often mistakenly identify these little guys for Pembroke Welsh Corgi, but actually they aren’t related.
+Of course, you’ll first notice that these guys have short legs and a broad chest.
+Technically, they are medium-sized dogs, but their little legs make them look not so tall and a bit small (and cute!).
+These tiny legs are also why folks often mistakenly identify these little guys as Pembroke Welsh Corgi, but they aren’t related.

 Swedish Vallhund dogs also…

-Have a medium length double-coat hair.
-Like most dogs bred for harsher conditions, the top is rough and the undercoat is soft.
+Have medium-length double-coat hair.
+Like most dogs bred for harsher conditions, the top is rough, and the undercoat is soft.
 You’ll find lighter hair highlighting the eyes and muzzle, but some darker colors of grey, red, and brown on the body and back.
 They have a variety of tail types: long and bushy or bobbed and stubby.
 Their ears stand upright and are pointy.

 Grooming

 You’ll need to remove dead hair regularly by brushing once a week.
-You should make sure to touch the brush to the skin (of course not roughly).
-This will help with gland stimulation Swedish Vallhund so your pup can produce necessary oils.
+You should touch the brush to the skin (of course, not roughly).
+This will help with gland stimulation Swedish Vallhund, so your pup can produce necessary oils.

 As a working dog, this guy is confident and stands tall (for his height!).
-He’s free-spirited, but loyal.
-He’s not the quiet type; he’ll bark to talk with you.
-Training of a Swedish Vallhund puppy is essential; don’t wait until later on in life.
-These are definitely smart dogs that like a challenge, so a bit of puppy school will be fun rather than a pain.
-Even after training, puppies and an adult dog will love mental stimulation – it’s necessary for your Swedish Vallhund to live a healthy life.
+He’s free-spirited but loyal.
+He’s not quiet; he’ll bark to talk with you.
+Training a Swedish Vallhund puppy is essential; don’t wait until later in life.
+These intelligent dogs like a challenge, so puppy school will be fun rather than a pain.
+Even after training, puppies and an adult dog will love mental stimulation – your Swedish Vallhund must live a healthy life.

-Unlike other breeds, this dog doesn’t have too many inherent health problems, particularly if you use a good breeder.
-If you’re going to buy one, definitely only choose from breeders recommended by the American Kennel Club or another reputable dog organization that recognizes.
+Unlike other breeds, this dog doesn’t have many inherent health problems, mainly if you use a good breeder.
+If you buy one, choose only from breeders recommended by the American Kennel Club or another reputable dog organization that recognizes.

-Of course, even if you use the best breeder, your dog could still have a health problem.
+Of course, your dog could still have a health problem even if you use the best breeder.
 The most common health problems for Swedish Vallhunds are:

 - Progressive Retinal Atrophy,